 BOOK PUBLISHING AT THE TELLING ROOM

 THE TELLING ROOM produces carefully edited, beautifully designed, and locally printed books of our students’ stories, poems, and personal narratives.
-Currently, we publish between 12-15 titles a year, and more than 20,000 Telling Room books are now in circulation.
-Since the printing of our first book in 2007, I Remember Warm Rain, we have published more than 2,200 young authors in nearly 100 anthologies, individual titles, and project “chapbooks," including Maine Literary Award-winner The Story I Want to Tell, and our newest release, by students in the national award-winning Young Writers & Leader's program, A Season for Building Houses.
+Currently, we publish between 18-25 titles a year, and more than 30,000 Telling Room books are in circulation.
+Since the printing of our first book in 2007, I Remember Warm Rain, we have published nearly 5,000 young authors in over 125 anthologies, single-authored titles, and project “chapbooks," including the Maine Literary Award-winner The Story I Want to Tell, and a special anthology by students in the national award-winning Young Writers & Leader's program, A Season for Building Houses.

 To purchase Telling Room books, visit our store.

 Book publishing has become a powerful part of The Telling Room.
 Students feel its impact when they first see their names in their books and transform from writers to published authors during public readings in front of real audiences.

 Teachers discover how much further their students will go with their own writing when they use Telling Room books in their classrooms.
 Our young authors have created a buzz as their stories travel far outside their homes in Maine: they have appeared in many newspapers and magazines (including Poets & Writers, Fast Company, and the Boston Globe), on television and radio programs, and at renowned literary events, educational conferences, and national award ceremonies.

 Two authors, Richard Akera and Pulitzer Prize-winning writer Richard Russo, talk about their writing lives, following the publication of The Story I Want to Tell:

 WRITING AND PUBLISHING PROGRAMS